 The distinctive culture of South India (encompassing the states of Kerala, Karnataka, Andhra Pradesh, Telangana, and Tamil Nadu) lends itself to a number of unique and fascinating attractions.
 These South India cultural attractions will provide you with an unforgettable glimpse into the South Indian way of life.

 South Indian Food

 South India has many classical dance forms.
-Bharatanatyam is perhaps the most well known one.
+Bharatanatyam is perhaps the most well-known one.
 It's believed to have originated in the Tanjore district of Tamil Nadu.
-It flourished in the temples, and is most popular in Tamil Nadu and Karnataka.
-The annual Indian Dance Festival, held for a month from late December to late January in Mammallapuram, showcases many south Indian classical dance forms.
+It flourished in the temples and is most popular in Tamil Nadu and Karnataka.
+The annual Indian Dance Festival, held for a month from late December to late January in Mamallapuram, showcases many south Indian classical dance forms.

 Who can resist the gorgeous brightly colored south Indian silk saris?
 Places such as Mysore in Karnataka and Kanchipuram in Tamil Nadu are renowned for the saris that are hand-woven there.
-Before making any purchases, have a read of this Essential Guide to Buying Kanchipuram Saris.
-If you want to visit the weavers and learn how the saris are made, consider this insightful Looms of Tamil Nadu Tour offered by Breakaway.
+Before making any purchases, it's best to understand the essentials of buying Kanchipuram saris.

 Literature and Poetry

 Literature buffs will be excited to know of south India's literary excellence, which extends back over 2,000 years to the poetic Sangam period.
 It produced a collection of 2,381 poems composed by 473 poets.